smart-edge-open/edgeapps/CONTRIBUTING.md

 ## How to report an issue/bug/enhancement
 It is encouraged to use the [GitHub Issues](https://github.com/open-ness/edgeapps/issues) tool to report any bug, issue, enhancement or to seek help.

-## OpenNESS Release Schedule

-OpenNESS is released on a quarterly cadence to maintain a rapid pace of evolution.
-Each release is named after the year and month that it was tagged in, e.g: 20.03 for the OpenNESS release generated in March 2020.

-Each release cycle involves 2 key dates (a) Code-freeze date, and (b) Release date.
-Code-freeze date is the last date for accepting code contributions.
-Contributions past the code-freeze date are not guaranteed inclusion into the release.
-RFCs should be submitted at an early stage before starting the new release cycle in order to give sufficient time for reviews and discussions.

-TSC agrees and finalizes the roadmap well enough before the new release cycle starts (i.e: before the release date of the preceding release).
-The roadmap identifies the set of features that has been committed for the upcoming release.

 ## Resources
 Below are some useful resources for getting started with OpenNESS:
 * [OpenNESS release notes](https://github.com/open-ness/specs/blob/master/openness_releasenotes.md)